This episode of the Other Expats podcast features Halima Attahiru, from Nigeria, and currently a revenue management/subject matter expert.

 17.24 – What’s most different about living abroad?

-This episode of the Other Expats podcast was produced by rewordink.
-The intro soundtrack is by big mean sound machine edited by the small room productions.
+The intro soundtrack is by Big Mean Sound Machine, edited by Small Room Productions.
 Subscribe to the Other Expats podcast on Apple Podcasts, Google Play Music, Overcast, Pocket Casts and Anchor, and sign up for our monthly newsletters otherexpats.com/subscribe.
-You can also connect with us and let us know how you feel on Facebook, Twitter, Instagram, and LinkedIn or send us an email via hello @ otherexpats.com.
+You can also connect with us and let us know what you think about the episode on Facebook, Twitter, Instagram, and LinkedIn or send us an email via hello @ otherexpats.com.